 - While reading I drew out the family tree on the board to try to keep all of the new characters straight.

-- Before starting the chapter, we used the comprehensible reading and questions on the Mexican revolution from the teacher’s guide.
-This gave more background on the history of Mexico for this culture class, as well as gave context for the buried treasure in the book.
+- Before starting the chapter, we used the comprehensible reading and questions on the Mexican Revolution from the teacher’s guide.
+This gave more background on the history of Mexico for this culture class, as well as giving context for the buried treasure in the book.

-- At this point, the students are finding the actual book quite easy to easy, so they read the chapter on their own, and then we discussed it.
+- At this point, the students found the actual book quite easy to easy, so they read the chapter on their own, and then we discussed it.

-- We looked at pictures of typical foods in Mexico, as well as watched this video about how to make tamales.
+- We looked at pictures of typical foods in Mexico, as well as watch this video about how to make tamales.

 - To review the chapter on Monday, students used images of the chapter from the teacher’s guide to do a free write describing what happened.
 We shared these to review as a class.